burgdev/immichporter/docs/index.md

 !!! important
     * This tool does not download any images from google photos.
 It only exports the information into a database.
-    * Make sure to manulley save all shared pictures in google photos before running a takeout.
+    * Make sure to manually save all shared pictures in google photos before running a takeout.

 --8<--